-We went to Egypt this year.
+We went to Egypt in 2005, on of several trips we've taken.
 One of the sites on our list was Khan el-Khalili, a street market in the heart of Cairo.
 When I saw a booth with a few ouds hanging from the ceiling, I realized that I had to have one (and I'd worry later about whether I could play it).
-Each one was different, with correspondingly differing prices.
+An oud is a middle eastern relative of the lute, with a gourd-shaped back, and no frets.
+Each one had a different design, with correspondingly differing prices.
 I finally picked one out for about 200 Egyptian pounds, which worked out to around $50, and then Rabab came wandering over.
 I took it out into the daylight to show her, and she started pointing out what, in the light, were obvious flaws.
 Then she said our driver would take us to the place where they make them.
 So I thanked the shop owner who was a little peeved that I didn't close the deal.